Russo-Japanese War: Reception around the world

 To the Western powers, Japan's victory demonstrated the emergence of a new Asian regional power.
-With the Russian defeat, some scholars have argued that the war had set in motion a change in the global world order with the emergence of Japan as not only a regional power, but rather, the main Asian power.
+With the Russian defeat, some scholars have argued that the war had set in motion a change in the global world order with the emergence of Japan as not only a regional power but as the main Asian power.
 Rather more than the possibilities of diplomatic partnership were emerging, however.
 The US and Australian reaction to the changed balance of power brought by the war was mixed with fears of a Yellow Peril eventually shifting from China to Japan.
 American figures such as W. E. B. Du Bois and Lothrop Stoddard saw the victory as a challenge to western supremacy.
 This was reflected in Austria, where Baron Christian von Ehrenfels interpreted the challenge in racial as well as cultural terms, arguing that "the absolute necessity of a radical sexual reform for the continued existence of the western races of men has ... been raised from the level of discussion to the level of a scientifically proven fact".
 To stop the Japanese "Yellow Peril" would require drastic changes to society and sexuality in the West.

 Certainly the Japanese success increased self-confidence among anti-colonial nationalists in colonised Asian countries – Vietnamese, Indonesians, Indians and Filipinos – and to those in declining countries like the Ottoman Empire and Persia in immediate danger of being absorbed by the Western powers.
 It also encouraged the Chinese who, despite having been at war with the Japanese only a decade before, still considered Westerners the greater threat.
 As Sun Yat-sen commented, "We regarded that Russian defeat by Japan as the defeat of the West by the East.
 We regarded the Japanese victory as our own victory".
 Even in far-off Tibet the war was a subject of conversation when Sven Hedin visited the Panchen Lama in February 1907.
 While for Jawaharlal Nehru, then only an aspiring politician in British India, "Japan's victory lessened the feeling of inferiority from which most of us suffered.
 A great European power had been defeated, thus Asia could still defeat Europe as it had done in the past."
-And in the Ottoman Empire too, the Committee of Union and Progress embraced Japan as a role model.
+Within the Ottoman Empire, the Committee of Union and Progress embraced Japan as a role model.